-- The supermarket provides evidence that stakeholders are meaningfully engaged12 as part of the strategy to respect labour rights in supply chains.
-Stakeholders include, for example, workers, trade unions or civil society organisations. - Local organisations are represented among stakeholders.
+- The supermarket provides evidence that stakeholders are meaningfully engaged as part of the strategy to respect labour rights in supply chains.
+Stakeholders include, for example, workers, trade unions or civil society organisations. - Local organisations are represented among stakeholders. - The supermarket reports annually on stakeholder engagement, including lessons learned and next steps.